Customer care is one of the crucial tools for maintaining a good relationship with existing and potential customers.

 Making the customers realize that their problems are not being heard or understood can be a huge mistake.

-When customers are already agitated, they need to feel that the person on the other side of the call is making a genuine effort to feel their pain points.
+When customers are already agitated, they need to feel that the person on the other side of the call is making a genuine effort to feel their pain points to avoid customer churn.

 Agents must engage and be emotionally responsive.